 CGTN America: Full Frame: Urban Violence in the U.S. with Roseanna Ander

-The founding executive director of the University of Chicago's Crime Lab and Education Lab, Roseanna Ander, shares insight regarding gun violence in Chicago.
-She considers both the causes of the deadly epidemic and any potential solutions in this interview with CGTN America.
+Founding executive director of the University of Chicago's Crime Lab and Education Lab Roseanna Ander shares insight regarding gun violence in Chicago, considering both causes and solutions.

 South Side organization participates in training to strengthen trauma-informed care at Parkway Gardens